-By the Committee on Environment and Natural Resources; and Senators Polsky and Bean
+By the Committees on Community Affairs; and Environment and Natural Resources; and Senators Polsky and Bean

 A bill to be entitled An act relating to anchoring limitation areas; amending s.
-327.4108, F.S.; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring vessel owners or operators in certain anchoring limitation areas to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; providing requirements for such rulemaking; removing applicability provisions relating to the commission's recommendations; reenacting s.
+327.4108, F.S.; providing that certain areas are grandfathered-in anchoring limitation areas; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring vessel owners or operators in certain anchoring limitation areas to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; providing requirements for such rulemaking; removing applicability provisions relating to the commission's recommendations; reenacting s.
 327.73(1)(z), F.S., relating to noncriminal infractions, to incorporate the amendment made to s.
 327.4108, F.S., in a reference thereto; providing an effective date.

-- 327.4108 Anchoring of vessels in anchoring limitation areas.- - (1)(a) The following densely populated urban areas, which have narrow state waterways, residential docking facilities, and significant recreational boating traffic, are designated as anchoring limitation areas: - $\frac{1.(a)}{2}$ The section of Middle River lying between Northeast 21st Court and the Intracoastal Waterway in Broward County. - 2.(b) Sunset Lake in Miami-Dade County. - 3.(c) The sections of Biscayne Bay in Miami-Dade County lying between: - a.
-1. Rivo Alto Island and Di Lido Island. - b.2.
-San Marino Island and San Marco Island. - c.3.
-San Marco Island and Biscayne Island. - (b)(2) To promote the public's use and enjoyment of the designated waterway, except as provided in subsections (3) and (4), a person may not anchor a vessel at any time during the period between one-half hour after sunset and one-half hour before sunrise in an anchoring limitation area designated under this subsection. - (2)(a) Notwithstanding s.
+327.4108 Anchoring of vessels in anchoring limitation areas.-

+- (1)(a) The following densely populated urban areas, which have narrow state waterways, residential docking facilities, and significant recreational boating traffic, are designated as and shall be considered to be grandfathered-in anchoring limitation areas: - $\frac{1.(a)}{2}$ The section of Middle River lying between Northeast 21st Court and the Intracoastal Waterway in Broward County. - 2.(b) Sunset Lake in Miami-Dade County. - 3.(c) The sections of Biscayne Bay in Miami-Dade County lying between: - a.
+1. Rivo Alto Island and Di Lido Island. - b.
+2. San Marino Island and San Marco Island. - c.3.
+San Marco Island and Biscayne Island. - $\underline{\text{(b)}(2)}$ To promote the public's use and enjoyment of the designated waterway, except as provided in subsections (3) and (4), a person may not anchor a vessel at any time during the period between one-half hour after sunset and one-half hour before sunrise in an anchoring limitation area designated under this subsection. - (2)(a) Notwithstanding s.
 327.60(2)(f), a county may establish, in accordance with this subsection, an anchoring limitation area within densely populated urban areas, which have narrow state waterways, residential docking facilities, and significant recreational boating traffic.
 The aggregate total of anchoring limitation areas in a county may not exceed 10 percent of the county's navigable waterways.
 Each anchoring limitation area must meet all of the following requirements: